Pairwise Target Rotation for Factor Models: Proposed Method

-The Kendall Tau-$b$ is mapped into the interval $[0,1]$ to make it easier to interpret.
-If $V$ is strictly increasing, then $V=1$, suggesting a strong agreement between the loadings and the semantics (the ideal case).
-Monotonicity is taken as the measurement of \textit{agreement} instead of strict linearity as it is not important to specify exactly the relationship between \textit{loading similarity} and \textit{semantic similarity} but only that they move in the same direction.
+The Kendall Tau-$b$ is mapped into the interval $\left[0,1\right]$ to make it easier to interpret.
+If $Y$ is strictly increasing (or at least, non-decreasing), then $\tau=1$, suggesting a strong agreement between semantics and loadings (the ideal case).
+For measuring agreement, monotonicity (e.g., using the Kendall Tau correlation) is considered instead of strict linearity (e.g., using the Pearson correlation) despite the similarity values themselves being ratio-level as it is not important to specify exactly the relationship between loading similarity and semantic similarity.
+Instead, we only require that they move in the same direction.
 Ideally, $D_{f}$ increases as $D_{s}$ increases.
-To understand this better, consider Figure \ref{fig:sims}.
+To understand this better, consider Figure \ref{fig:semantics-vs-loadings}.

 Recall that from the two similarity functions, $D_{s}$ and $D_{f}$, we can construct two similarity matrices, $\bm{\underline{Q}}$ and $\bm{\bm{\underline{U}}}$.
-Both similarity functions are defined on any two pairs of variables $X_{i}$ and $X_{j}$ but $D_{s}$ is based on the meanings (of the associated questions) while $D_{f}$ is based on the loadings.
-Essentially, the index is comparing these two similarity matrices and measuring their concordance by looking at the monotonic trend of the corresponding entries (which are color-coded in Figure \ref{fig:sims}).
+Both similarity functions are defined on any two pairs of variables $X_{i}$ and $X_{j}$ but $D_{s}$ is based on the semantics (i.e., meanings of the associated questions) while $D_{f}$ is based on the loadings.
+Essentially, the index is comparing these two similarity matrices and measuring their concordance by looking at the trend of the corresponding entries (which are color-coded in Figure \ref{fig:semantics-vs-loadings}).